istio/istio.io/content/en/blog/2026/closing-the-gap-bringing-sidecar-level-tracing-to-istio-ambient-and-kiali/index.md

 ### Kiali: The Unified Observability Plane

 How does this look in **Kiali**?
 Thanks to these new attributes, Kiali’s **Trace Overlay** feature is now more powerful than ever with Istio Ambient Mesh.
 When selecting a trace, Kiali highlights the entire request path, including both services and the specific workloads involved, completing the view for a trace in the versioned app graph.

+Kiali builds the traffic graph from metrics data, which provides the topology and a visual representation of how requests flow through the mesh.
+The **Trace Overlay** feature then uses the selected trace to highlight the nodes and edges that belong to that specific request path.
+In other words, metrics provide the structure of the graph, and tracing identifies the exact route taken by the request within that structure.

+This works hop by hop.
+The selected trace provides a sequence of spans, and each span now includes attributes that identify both the service and the workload involved in that hop.
+With that information, Kiali can match each span to the corresponding elements in the versioned app graph and reconstruct the full path of the request, including the exact workload versions that actually processed the traffic.

 {{< image width="90%" link="./kiali-trace-overlay.png" caption="Kiali trace overlay" >}}